 An ACL injury is usually a sports-related knee injury.
-About 80% of sports-related ACL tears are "non-contact" injuries.
-This means that the injury occurs without the contact of another player, such as a tackle in football.
+About 80% of sports-related ACL tears are “non-contact” injuries.
+Non-contact means that the damage occurs without the contact of another player, such as a tackle in football.

 Female athletes are known to have a higher risk of an ACL tear while participating in competitive sports.
 Unfortunately, understanding why women are more prone to ACL injury is unclear.
 There are some suggestions it is biomechanical, strength and hormonally related.
 In truth, it is probably a factor of all three.

-Many sports require a functioning ACL to perform common manoeuvres such as cutting, pivoting, and sudden turns.
+Many sports require a functioning ACL to perform joint manoeuvres such as cutting, pivoting, and sudden turns.

 These high demand sports include football, rugby, netball, touch, basketball, tennis, volleyball, hockey, dance, gymnastics and much more.
-You may be able to function in your normal daily activities without a normal ACL, but these high-demand sports may prove difficult.
+You may be able to function in your normal daily activities without an intact standard ACL, but these high-demand sports may prove difficult.

-Therefore, athletes are often faced with the decision to undergo surgery in order to return to their previous level of competition.
-ACL injuries have been known to curtail many promising sporting careers.
+Therefore, athletes contemplate the decision to undergo surgery to return to their previous level of competition.
+ACL injuries can curtail many promising sporting careers.

 What are the Symptoms of an ACL Injury?

-The diagnosis of an ACL tear is made by several methods.
+Several methods make the diagnosis of an ACL tear.
 Patients who have an ACL tear commonly sustain a sports-related knee injury.

 They may have felt or heard a “pop” in their knee, and the knee usually gives out from under them.
 ACL tears cause significant knee swelling and pain.